-"When is a bronchoscopy performed instead of an x-ray?
+"When is a bronchoscopy performed instead of an x-ray?"

 I'm 39 and confused about why I'm having a broncoscopy performed instead of an X-ray.
 Can't they both see inside of me except one is painless?

 A CT scan uses the same technology as x-rays, but takes multiple "x-ray slices" spread apart by only a few millimeters, which allows for a very detailed picture to be pieced together.
 When an abnormality of unclear etiology is seen on imaging, then a lung doctor may want to perform a bronchoscopy to gather more information.
 A bronchoscopy is a procedure in which a scope with a camera is passed through the mouth and down into the trachea and into the lungs.
 Your doctor can actually visualize the inside of the airways with this procedure.
 If an abnormality is seen, then a sample of the tissue can be obtained either with a swab or through a needle biopsy.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.